Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Numerical Results

-Finally, the efficiency of the proposed algorithms in both \textit{realistic} and \textit{idealistic} scenarios, with simple and advanced processing, is investigated in terms of RCS variance in Fig. \ref{benchmark}.
-The results demonstrate that \textit{SP-real.} provides a lower bound, while the performance of \textit{SP-ideal.} serves as an upper bound.
-In the realistic scenario, there is a substantial gap between the use of simple processing and advanced processing.
-However, for high RCS variances, simple processing can reach high performance.
-Moreover, the performance of simple processing would be better for lower scaling parameters (see Fig.~\ref{Pd_scalingParam}).
-This implies that when the target has good reflectivity and the interference coming from unknown target-free channels is low, we can ignore the target-free channels and use simple processing, which is more computationally friendly than advanced processing.
+Finally, the efficiency of the proposed algorithms in both \textit{realistic} and \textit{idealistic} scenarios, with \textit{SP} and \textit{AP} detectors is investigated in terms of RCS variance in Fig. \ref{benchmark}.
+The results demonstrate that \textit{SP-real} provides a lower bound, while the performance of \textit{SP-ideal} serves as an upper bound.
+In the realistic scenario, there is a substantial gap between the use of \textit{SP} and \textit{AP} detectors.
+However, for high RCS variances, \textit{SP} detector can also reach high performance.
+Moreover, a better performance of \textit{SP} detector is expected for lower scaling parameters (see Fig.~\ref{Pd_scalingParam}).
+This implies that when the target has good reflectivity and the interference from unknown target-free channels is low, we can ignore the target-free channels and use the \textit{SP} detector, which is more computationally friendly than the \textit{AP} detector.